 Sweet potato vines are the classic "spiller" plant for container gardens.
 They are easy to grow, beautiful, and their long tendrils spill wonderfully over the edges of containers and down the sides.
 They are available in a wide array of colors from almost black to chartreuse, and there are several different leaf shapes to choose from.

-Sweet potato vines are in the same family as edible sweet potatoes (Ipomoea batatas) but they have been bred for the beauty of the leaves rather than the tubers.
-The vines make this plant look more like morning glory or clematis than a member of the potato family.
+Sweet potato vines are in the same family as edible sweet potatoes (Ipomoea batatas).
+They are bred for the beauty of their leaves rather than the growth of tubers.
+The vines from this plant make it look more like a morning glory or clematis than a member of the potato family.

-While the leaves of the edible sweet potato are delicious and a delicacy—especially when they are young and tender—eating the leaves of these ornamental varieties isn't recommended.
-While they probably won't kill you, the ornamentals are not meant to be eaten so the taste of the leaves and tubers can be bitter or bland.
+While the leaves of the edible sweet potato are delicious and a delicacy—especially when they are young and tender—eating the leaves of this ornamental vine variety is not recommended.
+While they likely will not kill you, the ornamental vine leaves are not meant to be eaten.
+The taste of the leaves and tubers resulting from this variety tend to be bitter or bland.

 Sweet potato vines can become victims of the golden tortoise beetle.
 This beetle looks like a teardrop of molten gold has landed on your sweet potato vine.
 While interesting to look at, the beetle will munch holes in your leaves, making them look like Swiss cheese in a very short amount of time.

-Depending on where you live, there are a couple other pests to watch out for.
+Depending on where you live, there are a couple other pests that feast on sweet potato vines.
 The sweet potato looper is a caterpillar that chews on the leaves.
 The sweet potato whitefly can drain the plant of nutrients and stunt its growth.
 In some areas, sweet potato weevils may pose problems as well.